-Whether it’s feelings of shame, guilt, fear or trying to protect loved ones from the truth, many people with mental illness suffer in silence, choosing not to share their struggles with family and friends.
-According to the National Alliance on Mental Illness, over 40 million people in the U.S. – that’s 1 in 5 people – will experience a mental health condition this year.
+Whether it’s feelings of shame, guilt, fear, or trying to protect loved ones from the truth, many people with mental illness suffer in silence, choosing not to share their struggles with family and friends.
+Yet, according to the National Alliance on Mental Illness, over 40 million people in the U.S. – that’s 1 in 5 people – will experience a mental health condition this year.

-Years ago it was common for those suffering from “taboo” disorders such as schizophrenia or depression to be locked in mental institutions or kept in isolation by their families.
-While the cultural conversation around mental illness is more widely discussed, many sufferers continue to maintain veils of secrecy out of fear, stigma and the desire to shield others from pain.
+Years ago, it was common for those suffering from “taboo” disorders such as schizophrenia or depression to be locked in mental institutions or kept in isolation by their families.
+Today, while the cultural conversation around mental illness is more widely discussed, many sufferers continue to maintain veils of secrecy out of fear, stigma and the desire to shield others from pain.

 Mental Health America (MHA) released its annual State of Mental Health Report earlier this year and cited that over 76% of youth with severe depression – 1.7 million kids – stayed quiet about their struggles.
 Additionally, on average, it takes 10 years between the onset of symptoms and when individuals of all ages receive treatment, reinforcing the idea that many choose to keep their illnesses secret.

 Paul Gionfriddo, President and CEO of MHA, said, “Far too many young people are suffering – often in silence.
 They are not receiving the treatment they need to live healthy and productive lives – and too many simply don’t see a way out.”

 More Harm Than Good – The Conversation Around Mental Health